What is the best productivity app on the Mac?

 Snagit – There are many apps for capturing and marking up screenshots (including Tapes mentioned below), but if you want an app that does it all, Snagit is one of the most powerful.
 You can quickly capture images and video with a few keypresses, do all sorts of annotations, and quickly share them to the clipboard or the cloud.
 If you share it to the cloud, it will automatically put the link in your clipboard.
 You can even do scrolling and panoramic capture to capture more than what you see on the screen at any one time.

-Tapes – We are big on documentation here at Asian Efficiency, and we use Tapes often to record quick screencasts that are automatically uploaded to show others how to do certain tasks.
+Tapes/Loom – We are big on documentation here at Asian Efficiency, and we use Tapes often to record quick screencasts that are automatically uploaded to show others how to do certain tasks.
 This is also great for customer support as it allows us to demonstrate via video how to solve customer problems.
 Tapes hasn’t been updated in quite some time, but Loom is a more modern replacement.

 Writing & Ideas